A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Introduction

 The existing techniques for preserving the integrity of outsourced computation use cryptosystems, such as multi-party computation~\cite{huang2022cheetah,sotthiwat2021partially,yuan2021practical,knott2021crypten}, proof-based systems~\cite{ghodsi2017safetynets,lee2020vcnn,madi2020computing}, and homomorphic encryption~\cite{niu2020toward,xu2020secure,madi2020computing,natarajan2021chex}.
 A few initiatives have built frameworks using a Trusted Execution Environment (TEE) to offload parts of the ML applications~\cite{TraBon18,grover2018privado}.
 Despite their merits, these solutions are often computationally expensive, impose significant latency overhead, or do not scale with the complexity of the evolving ML models.
 Thus, making them impractical for real-time and latency-sensitive applications.
 Some solutions utilize multiple models in the form of redundant computing or majority voting~\cite{AbdInjSha18,hashemi2021darknight}.
 Redundant computing techniques, however, require higher degrees of redundancy to achieve stricter integrity guarantees, which leads to significantly higher computational overhead.
-Moreover, redundant computing techniques are built on the presumption, that the only relevant part of a model's output is the predicted class, which is not true. \emph{The model's posterior vector provides information about the learned knowledge representation through the probabilities assigned to the minority classes.} This insight has been utilized in knowledge distillation to train higher accuracy and fidelity compressed versions of cumbersome models~\cite{HinVinDea15}.
-We believe the same insight can be used to study the impact of an adversary on two models trained on identical distribution.
-Figure~\ref{fig:div_intro} shows the density distribution of Kullback–Leibler (KL) divergence between two models (ResNet50 and ResNet152) and the drastic change in the distribution when an adversary manipulates the prediction generated by one of the models (ResNet152).
-We will further analyze the impact of an adversary on the divergence trends (Section~\ref{sec:observation}) and use it to create a result validation framework.
+Moreover, redundant computing techniques are built on the presumption that the only relevant part of a redundant model's output is the class with the highest probability (predicted class), which is untrue. \emph{The model's posterior vector provides information about the learned knowledge representation through the probabilities assigned to the incorrect classes.} This insight is used in knowledge distillation for training higher accuracy and fidelity compressed versions of cumbersome models~\cite{HinVinDea15}.
+We believe the same insight can be used to study the impact of an adversary on two models trained on identical distributions.
+Figure~\ref{fig:intro_2} shows the density distribution of Kullback–Leibler (KL) divergence between two models (ResNet50 and ResNet152) and the drastic change in the distribution when an adversary manipulates the prediction generated by one of the models (ResNet152).
+We will analyze the impact of an adversary on the divergence trends (Section~\ref{sec:observation}) to create a result validation framework.\\